barrakat/NOVA/README.md

 ---
 ## 🗺 Discussion

-> - `ℹ️ Point 1` --> training the models with increased image size had an impact mainly on the used memory (for YOLOv8_nano) and on used memory and duration (for full_inst_YOLOv8_nano).
-BUT, the mAP50 was always highest by increasing image size and reducing epochs.
-Between YOLOv8_nano_img1024 and full_inst_YOLOv8_nano_img1024, YOLOv8_nano_img1024 resulted in doubled mAP50 and almost 1/4 duration of the training (Figure 2).
+> - `ℹ️ Point 1` --> Training the models with an increased image size primarily had an impact on the memory usage for YOLOv8_nano and both memory usage and duration for full_inst_YOLOv8_nano.
+However, despite these differences, the mAP50 consistently showed improvement when image size was increased and epochs were reduced.
+Comparing YOLOv8_nano_img1024 and full_inst_YOLOv8_nano_img1024, it was observed that YOLOv8_nano_img1024 achieved a doubled mAP50 compared to full_inst_YOLOv8_nano_img1024, while also requiring nearly 1/4th of the training duration (as illustrated in Figure 2).

-> - `ℹ️ Point 2` --> The model trained on my own 530 instances (YOLOv8_nano_img1024) showed a very comparable accuracy to the model trained on full 5074 instances (full_inst_YOLOv8_nano_img1024), with a F1 score of 0.45 vs 0.48 of the full model.
-While YOLOv8_nano_img1024 has slightly higher true positives and lower false positives (Figure 4).
-Given the lower duration in training (Figure 2) and the very comparable accuracy (Figure 4), training on smaller number of instances was more convenient in this case.
+> - `ℹ️ Point 2` --> The model trained on my own 530 instances (YOLOv8_nano_img1024) demonstrated a remarkably similar accuracy compared to the model trained on the full 5074 instances (full_inst_YOLOv8_nano_img1024), with F1 scores of 0.45 and 0.48, respectively.
+Notably, YOLOv8_nano_img1024 exhibited slightly higher true positives and lower false positives, as indicated in Figure 4.
+Considering the lower training duration illustrated in Figure 2 and the highly comparable accuracy displayed in Figure 4, training on a smaller number of instances proved to be more convenient in this particular case.

-> - `ℹ️ Point 3` --> In Figure 5 are reported some observed examples where the model YOLOv8_nano_img1024 (in red) failed to make good predictions (in green).
-One of the main strategies to improve the accuracy of a model is to improve the quality of the training instances.
-In Figure 5, there are 3 examples of cases that gave some hints on improving the quality of the data. i) label more big leafless trees to be able to map them, ii) be careful with the plant species labelled, iii) try another tile size for labelling the data to avoid having 2 boxes predicted on the same tree.
+> - `ℹ️ Point 3` --> Figure 5 presents several observed examples where the YOLOv8_nano_img1024 model (highlighted in red) failed to make accurate predictions, as denoted by the green boxes.
+One of the primary strategies for enhancing model accuracy involves improving the quality of training instances.
+In Figure 5, three specific examples provide valuable insights for improving data quality: i) Labeling more big leafless trees: Including additional labeled instances of large leafless trees would facilitate their proper mapping and detection, ii) Careful labeling of plant species: Paying close attention to the accuracy of plant species labeling is crucial for precise predictions, iii) Exploring alternative tile sizes for data labeling: Trying different tile sizes during the labeling process can help prevent the occurrence of two predicted bounding boxes on the same tree.

+By implementing these suggested improvements, it is anticipated that the overall accuracy of the model can be enhanced.

 <pre>
 <figure>